 You know you need to take charge and get more involved, but just the thought of where to start feels overwhelming and causes unnecessary anxiety.

 You don’t want to be told what to do.
 You want a clear plan and to understand what you have and why you have it.
 This empowers you to make smart financial decisions.

 Whether you are a young mother, career woman, entrepreneur, trusting wife, divorcee, or widow – chances are you share the same concerns:

 - How can I feel more confident with my money?

 We have created a simple but powerful three step process that provides the clarity you need to make smart financial decisions.

 By Mariella Foley

 When I became a financial advisor, I naturally gravitated towards helping women.
 While the industry was overlooking them, I wanted to make them a priority.
-I wanted to be the advisor that my mother never had to call upon for life’s daily financial stresses.
+I wanted to be the advisor that my mother never had, who she could call upon for life’s daily financial stresses.
 I wanted to help the mother, the career woman, the trusting wife, or the woman who is experiencing a difficult life transition.
-I wanted them to know I cared about their future and worked to give them a safe and encouraging environment where they could discuss their concerns, ask questions, feel supported and encouraged.
+I wanted them to know that I cared about their future, and I worked to give them a safe and encouraging environment where they could discuss their concerns, ask questions, and feel supported.

-That’s why today my true purpose as a financial advisor is to create a welcoming environment that inspires women to become more involved in planning for their financial future.
-By encouraging, supporting, educating, and empowering them they become more confident in their ability to make smart financial decisions and to live the life they want and deserve.
+That’s why today, my true purpose as a financial advisor is to create a welcoming environment that inspires women to become more involved in planning for their financial future.
+I strive to empower women to become more confident in their ability to make smart financial decisions and to live the life they want and deserve.